bhavyaramgiri/R/README.md

 R code from scratch for logistic regression, kmeans clustering, liner regression with their pdfs for viewing the plots.

-PCA example with pdf and r code.
+PCA example with pdf and r code: used FIFA.csv for features analysis.